 - Now I’m going to ask Diego if he can launch it so we could see what the experience looks like for attendees when someone launches a poll.
 Diego just launched the poll and here you see a prompt appear to all of the attendees of the meeting.
 They see the question.
 Now, like I said before, there’s only one correct answer to this question so I will select the Luke Cookie Company and then click on Submit with this question.

-- I set it to share the results immediately so whoever responds to this question can see how everyone else is voting.
+- I set it to share the results immediately so whoever responds to this question can see on how everyone else is voting.
 I don’t know why I was stressing so much but it looks like one hundred percent of our employees believe the Luke Cookie Company is the best cookie company out of all of these different competitors.

 - Let’s click on Done.
 I’m just going to go ahead and close this poll so we don’t get any other responses.
 I just want to make sure we don’t skew these final results.